telent/eufon/README.md

 ## Running it

-     $ nix-shell build.nix
+     $ nix-shell --run "kiwmi -c init.lua"

-     nix-shell$ make run
+`shell.nix` sets `LUA_PATH` and `LUA_CPATH` settings appropriately -

-`make run` executes `lua -e 'os.execute("kiwmi -c init.lua")'`.
-This is suboptimally hairy, at least for the moment: Nix makes a wrapper script for the Lua executable that has appropriate `LUA_PATH` and `LUA_CPATH` settings, but it doesn't do the same for kiwmi.
+if you want to write a real derivation (I'll get to it eventually) you'll need to sort that out yourself.
+Nix generates a wrapper script for the Lua interpreter itself, but it doesn't do the same for kiwmi.

 ## Connecting to the repl

 If you are using the example rc.fnl, it opens a Unix socket that you